 - cooking oil spray of choice

-- Mist your air fryer oven racks with the cooking spray.
+- Mist two air fryer oven trays with the cooking spray.
 Put your chicken pieces in a single layer on the racks.
 Spray the chicken with the cooking oil spray.

 This is a level 2 recipe (transition or weight maintenance).
-The nutrition information provided is a calorie and nutrient overestimate that does not subtract the weight of the chicken bones nor the cooking loss.
+The nutrition information provided is a calorie and nutrient overestimate that subtracts the bones but not the fat loss.
 (Fat does drip off of the chicken when you cook it in an air fryer.)
 If you are tracking calories and/or macros, keep in mind that you are overestimating portions if you use raw meat and poultry weights for calculations...
 That said, this how I've always done things personally to help with my weight management because it is easier.
 Professionally, we calculate the EP (edible portion) when conducting a nutrient analysis on a recipe.
 I don't think it's necessary to do that at home, as it makes tracking unnecessarily difficult.
 That issue aside, some will want to remove the skin from the chicken to reduce the fat and calories in this dish.
 Removing the skin before air frying is harder than peeling it off after it cooks.
 Also, cooking the chicken with the skin on provides more flavor.
 The skin also helps to preserve more moisture; your chicken is more likely to dry out when air fried without the skin.
 There’s one more downside to removing the skin after making this recipe.
 The mustard and herb crust gets removed from the chicken if you remove the skin.
 IMVHO the extra fat and calories are worth it, and I leave the skin on there.
 Chicken leg quarters around here are always sold with the skin on.
 If anyone tries air frying a mustard-crusted skinless chicken leg quarter, I’d love to know how it went.
 You can drop me a comment below!
 Nutrition information is for one serving of the recipe (one chicken leg quarter).
 Carbohydrates listed are net carbs (total carbs minus the fiber).